NOVEMBER 2, 2015

 Former Ethiopian diplomat Dr. Kassa Kebede echoed the same sentiment when he said,

-“So long as Susan Rice is advising the president, it is not likely that the US can change its policies and approach.”
+“So long as Susan Rice advises the president, it is not likely that the US can change its policies and approach.”

 The situation in the HOA of Africa is interconnected.
 What takes place in Somalia will influence Ethiopia.
-Similarly, developments in Ethiopia can influence Eritrea and vise versa.
+Similarly, developments in Ethiopia can influence Eritrea and vice versa.

-The Obama administration fails to reflect on these realities because it has placed all its eggs on the TPLF’s basket.
+The Obama administration fails to reflect on these realities because it has placed all its eggs in the TPLF’s basket.
 The Administration ignored the people and put long-term American interests on shaky grounds.

-The US had the best ally that is the people of Ethiopia and the region.
+The US had the best ally, the people of Ethiopia and the region.
 Ethiopians have entrusted the US to be a neutral arbiter concerned about the people and democracy.
 After several rigged elections that the US supported and accepted as legitimate democratic practices, Ethiopians have given up on the US, particularly the Obama administration.

 At the conference, Ethiopians repeatedly stated how disappointed they were with the Obama administration.
 They were angry that Ambassador Susan Rice burst with laughter after being asked during the White House press briefing about the legitimacy of Ethiopian authorities’ 100% claim of election results.

-Rice reaffirmed the legitimacy of the election, gave support, smirked, and busted out in laughter.
+Rice reaffirmed the election’s legitimacy, gave support, smirked, and busted out in laughter.
 These happened while President Obama was en route to Ethiopia as the first sitting American president to attend the African Union Summit in Ethiopia.
 Unfortunately, President Obama reiterated Susan Rice’s position.